 However, I believed that he was speaking the truth.

-If you are going to use the adverb to start a sentence, always use a comma next to it.
+If you use an adverb or adverbial phrase to start a sentence, always use a comma after it.

-When you are writing out an address, there are usually many elements that make up that address.
+When you are writing an address, there are usually many elements that make up that address.

 You have the street name or building name, the suburb, and the name of the city you have to take into consideration.

 If you are writing a letter, then the elements are separated by a line, but when you are writing it out in one line, you need to use commas to divide the information.

 By using it correctly, you can easily eliminate any confusion by separating each element of the address.